 - Include keywords from the job description.

-The resume below is an example of what NOT to do with your product manager resume.
+The product manager resume example below shows what you should NOT do.
 This format will be rejected by most, if not all, ATS because it does not comply with the guidelines above.

 5. Tailor your product manager resume for each position